 Other participants include faith and community–based organizations, youth and family groups, and business and philanthropic leaders.

 The Forum launched officially in October 2010, at a working session in Washington, DC.
 At the Session, teams from the cities of Boston, Chicago, Detroit, Memphis, Salinas, CA, and San Jose, CA met with federal agencies and each other to share information and experience about what works in preventing youth and gang violence.
 Each city pledged to develop or enhance comprehensive plans to prevent youth and gang violence in their city, using multi-disciplinary partnerships, balanced approaches and data-driven strategies.

 Since then, the comprehensive plans have been developed as pledged and currently being implemented.
 These plans aim to reduce violence, improve opportunities for youth, and encourage innovation at the local and federal levels.
 The Forum has brought participating cities together in Washington on a regular basis, holding two annual National Summits on Preventing Youth Violence, as well as annual working sessions, the third of which was held on December 10-11, 2012.

-In fall 2012, the Forum added four new cities — Camden, Minneapolis, New Orleans, and Philadelphia — and added services so that any city interested in adopting the Forum’s comprehensive could do so.
+In fall 2012, the Forum added four new cities — Camden, Minneapolis, New Orleans, and Philadelphia — and added services so that any city interested in adopting the Forum’s comprehensive approach could do so.
 The Forum published a toolkit for those interested in creating comprehensive plans in their own communities, with additional training and technical assistance available for interested localities.
 The Forum also published a guide to engaging business and philanthropic partners in community-based violence prevention.